Hazel (TV series): Production notes

 The series was filmed at Columbia Sunset Gower Studios, Hollywood, California.
 Exteriors were shot at the Columbia Ranch in Burbank.
 This movie ranch facade used as the Baxters' house had previously been seen in several Three Stooges films, and was used as the home for the Lawrences on the sitcom Gidget.
 From the driveway, the house next door to the right is recognizable as that of Darrin and Samantha Stephens from Bewitched.
 The episode "What'll We Watch Tonight", in which Hazel purchases a color TV, is the only first-season episode shot in color and appears to promote color television sets.
 NBC, which aired the series, was owned by RCA, the largest seller of color television sets, during the period when most viewers still had black-and-white TVs.

 In July 1963, the National Association for the Advancement of Colored People (NAACP) announced that unless the show added a Negro person to the off-camera technical staff, the organization would begin a boycott of the show's sponsor, the Ford Motor Company.
 Two months after the announcement, the show's producers announced that a black production executive had joined the show.

 In the pilot episode of the show, the part of George Baxter was played by Edward Andrews.
 Test audiences were not comfortable with Andrews playing the role, so when the series was green-lighted it was recast with DeFore.

 Theme song

 While the weekly show began with an instrumental theme song composed by the team of Sammy Cahn and James Van Heusen, the closing credits during the first eight shows of the inaugural season played the song with lyrics sung by The Modernaires.
-There were different arrangements of the theme song as the series progressed, including a later version by Howard Greenfield and Helen Miller.
+There were different theme songs as the series progressed, including later versions by Howard Greenfield, Helen Miller, and Jack Keller.

 Sponsors

 During its first four seasons, Hazel was sponsored by Ford Motor Company, which had earlier underwritten Tennessee Ernie Ford's comedy and variety show, The Ford Show.
-As a result, Ford vehicles, including the Mustang when it was introduced in 1964, were often prominently featured on the series, even as a part of the storyline (an example of product placement).
+As a result, Ford vehicles, including the Mustang when it was introduced in 1964, were often prominently featured on the series, even as a part of the storyline, an example of product placement.
 During season four, Lever Brothers co-sponsored Hazel.
 In its final season, Procter & Gamble and Philip Morris were the sponsors.

+Cast

+Main cast

+The original NBC series starred Don DeFore and Whitney Blake as George and Dorothy Baxter.